 The square also leads onto the Uffizi so I am sure you will find yourself here during any visit to Florence.

-If all this walking and sightseeing is making you hungry it may be time to try some of the great places to eat in Florence.
+If all this walking and sightseeing is making you hungry it may be time to try some of the great places to eat in Florence or sample some delicious gelato available in the gelaterias in Florence.

 Tips for visiting the Piazza della Signoria